 - To achieve 10th grade status a student must earn 7.0 credits. - To achieve 11th grade status a student must earn 14.5 credits and receive a 60 or higher in the CTE program.
 A student cannot be promoted to the next grade level with a failure in the CTE program. - To achieve 12th grade status a student must earn 22.5 credits and receive a 60 or higher in the CTE program.
-A student cannot be promoted to the next grade level with a failure in the CTE program. - 12th grade students must earn a minimum of 6.5 credits including 3 credits in the CTE program Grade 12, must participate in a senior summative assessment in the CTE program and meet Basic Skills for Graduation requirements and submit and pass a CTE portfolio.
+A student cannot be promoted to the next grade level with a failure in the CTE program. - 12th grade students must earn a minimum of 6.5 credits including 3 credits in the CTE program Grade 12, must participate in a senior summative assessment in the CTE program and pass a CTE portfolio.